 Parish Savings and Loan Trust (the "Trust") is a not-for-profit organization located in Michigan, certified in the state of Delaware as a Delaware Trust in 2018.
-Parish Savings and Loan Trust's Ecclesiastical Trustee is charged with assuring the Trust's transparency in operations and accountability to the people of the diocese.
+Parish Savings and Loan Trust's Ecclesiastical Trustee is charged with assuring the Trust's transparency in operations and accountability to the people of the Catholic Diocese of Lansing, Michigan.
 The Trust is engaged in the savings of funds from and loans to diocesan units, which are related parties.
 The Trust provides savings and loan services primarily in the central area of lower Michigan.